titouancreach/search-tags/README.md

 5. Open the search panel, make sure your have checked the "regex" checkbox, and past the content of your clipboard.

 ## Future
-- Support emmet abbrevitation with a tag (ex: `span.bg-red-500.flex` )
+- Support Emmet abbrevitation with a tag (ex: `span.bg-red-500.flex` )
 - Support ids (ex: `.bg-red#foo`)
 - Support multilines
 - Support [twc](https://github.com/gregberge/twc)